Lottery and Statutory Funding

 In 2025-26 the Carers Support Fund will provide 150 families with £100 in food vouchers, and 20 families will benefit from our Wellbeing Fund with goods or services with a value of up to £250.

-The Short Breaks Scheme and the Carers Support Fund are overseen by Carers Trust Wales and funded by Welsh Government.
+The Short Breaks Scheme and the Carers Support Fund are overseen by Carers Trust Wales and funded by the Welsh Government.

 household support fund

-In collaboration with Hampshire County Council Honeypot distributed £100 food vouchers to 50 vulnerable young carer families in 2025.
+In collaboration with Hampshire County Council Honeypot distributed £100 food vouchers to 100 vulnerable young carer families in 2025.
 The vouchers were funded through the Department for Work and Pensions’ Household Support Fund which was created to support those most in need and to help with the cost of essentials.

 Lottery Funding